 The student MAY be offered the opportunity to occupy the room at the higher fee rate for single occupancy, or the student must agree to accept an assigned roommate.
 During periods of high demands for campus housing, some single and/or two person rooms, as well as some community rooms, may be designated for additional occupancy.

 Small fish in bowls or aquariums of less than 10 gallon capacity are permitted in the residence halls, suites, and apartments.
 For health and safety reasons, all other pet(s) including (crabs, sharks, snails, snakes, turtles, and other aquatic animals) are not allowed in campus housing (except for service animals).

 The posting policy is available online.
-Totals may change throughout the year, so it is best to check here.
+Totals may change throughout the year, so it is best to view the posting policy here.